homeaway/iOS-Coding-Challenge/README.md

 Please write your code in Swift.
 Feel free to take advantage of third-party, open source libraries.

-An adequate solution might be developed within 4 - 8 hours, but please spend however much time it takes to construct a great solution.

 #### API Information

 The endpoint to use on Seat Geek is free and publicly accessible, but you will need to register for a Seat Geek account and obtain an API key to use it.
 Details can be found at http://platform.seatgeek.com/